Rapid pace of price rises 'embedded', forecaster warns

 Inflation - rising prices - can help reduce the real value of a nation's debt.

-However, around a quarter of the UK's debt is index-linked, meaning that the size of the debt rises with inflation, Mr Hughes said.
+However, around a quarter of the UK's debt is index-linked, meaning that the interest payments on the debt rise with inflation, Mr Hughes said.
 Therefore inflation is less helpful to the public finances.

-In addition, the Bank of England pumped hundreds of billions of pound into the economy during the financial crisis and the pandemic in a process called "quantitative easing".
+In addition, the Bank of England pumped hundreds of billions of pounds into the economy during the financial crisis and the pandemic in a process called "quantitative easing".

 This was "critical to supporting the economy", he said, but it involved buying up lots of long-term debt issued by the government, and replacing it with very short-term debt issued by the Bank of England.